audreycs/DKGRLPapers/README.md

-# Dynamic KGRL/KGE Papers
+# Dynamic KGRL/KGE Paper List

 > KGRL: Knowledge Graph Representation Learning
 > KGE:  Knowledge Graph Embedding
+> KGRL and KGE mean the same.

 This is a *comprehensive* list of papers on **dynamic** knowledge graph representation learning (KGRL) / knowledge graph embedding (KGE).

-Papers with :file_folder: have been peer-reviewed and accepted in academic conferences or journals.
+Papers with emoji :file_folder: have been peer-reviewed and accepted in academic conferences or journals.

 ## Main Papers